manski117/library-project/README.md

 **TODO List**
--make sure form actually goes to javascript and not try to go to a server by default.
+    -DONE make sure form actually goes to javascript and not try to go to a server by default.
--write function that takes user input and stores itas a book object in the main array.
+    -DONE write function that takes user input and stores itas a book object in the main array.
--write function that loops over the library array and displays each book on the page -tie this function to an event listener to automatically run/update when the submit or delete button is pressed.
+    -DONE write function that loops over the library array and displays each book on the page -DONE tie this function to an event listener to automatically run/update when the submit or delete button is pressed.
+    -DONE manipulate the table and add table items to it via the dom

+    -DONE make buildTable() construct table with the growing data object -DONE refresh table whenever submit button is pressed.

--manipulate the table and add table items to it via the dom -add delete button to books (means tying objects in array to dom) -add toggle read button to each book display
+-add delete button to books (means tying objects in array to dom) (remember to refresh table) -add toggle read button to each book display (remember to refresh table)

 -make form and table look pretty
 -add form feedback and validation